-Sport and PE is very important to us, as it promotes healthy lifestyles as well as improving physical skills.
-The teachers ensure high quality provision, who will also arrange inter-school and trust matches, festivals and events including visiting sports people.
+Sport and PE is very important to us at King's Gate Primary School as it promotes healthy lifestyles as well as improving physical skills.
+Pupils across the school are taught PE twice every week using the Get Set 4 P.E.
+Scheme of Work and pupils in KS2 participate in swimming lessons at Durrington Pool.
+Children also have the opportunity to participate in inter-school and trust matches, festivals and events including visiting sports people.

 Instrumental Music Teaching

-Opportunities are provided via the use of peripatetic music teachers for pupils to learn a musical instrument – this will be at a cost to parents, please see the office if you would like to discuss this.
-This is in addition to the curriculum music teaching using Charanga.
+Across the school, we teach music using a scheme called Charanga.
+In addition, we also provide opportunities through the use of peripatetic music teachers, for pupils to learn a musical instrument – this will be at a cost to parents.
+Please see the office if you would like to discuss this.

 The National Curriculum defines the material that has to be covered in all subjects and copies of this, our policies and schemes of work can be seen in school.
 A variety of teaching methods are used – sometimes the children will be working independently, sometimes in small groups and at other times as a whole class.
 Care is taken to adjust the work to cater for all the children at all levels, the more able children and those who may have special educational needs and require a little more support to achieve their potential.

-At King's Gate Primary School, we believe that children learn best when they enjoy their learning and are interested in what they are learning.
+At our schools, we believe that children learn best when they enjoy their learning and are interested in what they are learning.
 Please come and visit us and witness for yourselves the vibrant classrooms and the enjoyment that the children have for their learning

 King's Gate Primary School is committed to promoting understanding of the principles and practices of equality and justice.
 We aim to equip our children with an awareness of our diverse society and to appreciate the value of difference.
 This may be considered as gender, beliefs, culture, race, sexuality, disability, and/or ability.